 Working as an electrician is a rewarding endeavor.
-Installing and maintaining wires, fixing faulty wiring, setting up cable and reading blueprints are all exciting parts of the job.
+Installing and maintaining wires, fixing faulty wiring, setting up cable, and reading blueprints are all exciting parts of the job.
 What’s more, electricians do work in a wide variety of situations and environments.
 One day you’re helping install Guthman church LED signs, the next you’re running new wiring through the lobby of a historic hotel under major renovation.Discover a world of opportunity in skilled trade careers!
 Learn the benefits of mastering craftsmanship and explore the top professions in this rewarding field.
 Dive in and find the perfect path for your future. #SkilledTrade #Craftsmanship #CareersClick To Tweet

 If making good money and detecting safety hazards is your prerogative, a good vocational school and apprenticeship program can get you a good start with this electrifying career path.
 Licensing is required in most states.
-Performing the job of an electrician boasts median annual earnings $55,190, per the U.S. Bureau of Labor Statistics.
+Performing the job of an electrician boasts median annual earnings of $55,190, per the U.S. Bureau of Labor Statistics.

 Most people hate dealing with broken pipes and clogged toilets.
-Plumbing is a physically intensive job, as well as a dirty one; if you’re not shy with wielding a pipe wrench and lodging yourself in tight crawl spaces, this career is a rewarding one with great pay.
-The U.S. Bureau of Labor Statistics estimates the median annual income to be $53,910 for plumbers.
+Plumbing is a physically intensive job, as well as a dirty one; if you’re not shy about wielding a pipe wrench and lodging yourself in tight crawl spaces, this career is a rewarding one with great pay.
+The U.S. Bureau of Labor Statistics estimates the median annual income to be $59,910 for plumbers.
 Based on the nature of the work, where plumbing emergencies can crop up unexpectedly, this job allows for great job security.

 Trade schools and community colleges can allow for a valuable education in this skilled trade.
 Like an electrician, a license is usually required.

 If you like to build, repair and install things, carpentry may be the ideal career for you.
-Whether you’re building decks, laying down the foundation of a house, repairing a roof, installing kitchen cabinets or building a bridge, this skilled trade will always be in high demand.
+Whether you’re building decks, laying down the foundation of a house, repairing a roof, installing kitchen cabinets, or building a bridge, this skilled trade will always be in high demand.

 Sheet Metal Fabricator

-If you enjoy working with your hands, crafting various products and assembling various components made of metal, we’ve got the skilled trade for you.
+If you enjoy working with your hands, crafting various products, and assembling various components made of metal, we’ve got the skilled trade for you.
 This job offers a healthy variety.
-It ranges from welding, shearing, cutting, folding and punching.
+It ranges from welding, shearing, cutting, folding, and punching.

-“In June 2018, there were 263,000 job openings in the construction industry, according to preliminary estimates from the U.S. Bureau of Labor Statistics (BLS).
-Through 2026, BLS projects faster-than-average employment growth in the industry.
-What’s more, its median annual wage of $45,820 in 2017 surpassed the $37,690 median wage for all industries.” – bls.gov
+“In June 2023, there were 303,000 job openings in the construction industry, according to preliminary estimates from the U.S. Bureau of Labor Statistics (BLS).
+Through 2029, BLS projects faster-than-average employment growth in the industry.
+What’s more, its median annual wage of $52,350 in 2022 surpassed the $41,950 median wage for all industries.” – bls.gov

 Material Moving Machine Operator

 Enjoy working with heavy equipment?
-If so, you have an opportunity to assist with the construction of massive road and building projects that can help improve the livelihood of the community around you. $35,850 is the average median salary for this skilled trade.
+If so, you have an opportunity to assist with the construction of massive roads and building projects that can help improve the livelihood of the community around you. $35,850 is the average median salary for this skilled trade.